 Transformational Regeneration Areas (TRAs)

-Transforming Communities: Glasgow (TC:G) is a strategic partnership which oversees the regeneration and development programme across Glasgow’s eight Transformational Regeneration Areas (TRAs).
+Transforming Communities: Glasgow (TC:G) is a strategic partnership which oversees the regeneration and development programme across eight neighbourhoods which are identified as Transformational Regeneration Areas (TRAs).

-Six of the TRAs have a Local Delivery Group, made up of residents, councillors, GHA and other partners.
-Local Delivery Groups will follow for East Govan/Ibrox and Red Road/Barmulloch.
+Six of the TRAs have a Local Delivery Group - made up of residents, councillors, GHA and other partners to guide the work of TC:G.

-GHA’s £6million development opened in September 2013.
-The homes were a mix of 50 houses and 12 cottage flats.
+The first new homes were handed over to GHA tenants in September 2013, offering a mix of 50 houses and 12 cottage flats.
 Six were built for wheelchair users.